 The dance journey of this illustrious artist commenced at the age of six under the guidance of Guru Mahalingam Pillai of the Raja Rajeshwari Dance Academy in Mumbai.
 Her debut performance was at the age of nine at the Asthika Samajam, Mumbai to an audience of over a thousand.
 She continued her artistic endeavor under the tutelage of world renowned gurus Padmabhushan VP Dhananjayan, Shanta Dhananjayan, and Padmashree Adyar K. Laxman in Chennai.
 The Cultural Ministry of the Government of India recognized the spark of excellence in the young ten year old and supported her with scholarships to pursue her training for the next decade.
 The effortlessness and grace that are a hallmark of Savitha's performances emanate from a disciplined practice of Yoga.
 She has received specialized training in abhinaya (facial expressions) from workshops and classes conducted by Smt.
 Kalanidhi Narayan

 Savitha's performances have featured at highly prestigious venues across India, China, the Middle East, Australia, Africa, South East Asia, Europe, Canada, and the United States.
 She has choreographed and directed several dance theatre productions including 'The Prophet', 'YUDH', 'Soul Cages', and 'Music Within'.
-Her latest dance theatre production - 'Chains: Love Stories of Shadows' premieres in January 2015 and is currently on tour.
+Her latest dance theatre production - 'Chains: Love Stories of Shadows' premiered in January 2015 and is currently on tour.
 She has been featured in the San Francisco Ethnic Dance Festival, Vancouver Gait to the Spirit Festival, DanceFest India in New York and was cast as the lead dancer in the motion picture production titled ‘Ananda Tandavam’ choreographed by her guru – Adyar K. Laxman.
 Savitha's performance has been featured in a 2011 BBC Documentary titled 'Sex, Death, and the Gods', a film about the history of temple dancers in South India.
 With a YouTube Channel viewership of over 2.5 million, Savitha continues to reach out to her digital fans all across the world.